 Within the United States, the Federal Trade Commission (FTC) regulates several aspects of ecommerce.
 For example, the FTC requires companies to ship items when they promise or within 30 days if they haven’t promised a specific date.
 The FTC also establishes rules for commercial email and online advertising and enforces the Children’s Online Privacy Protection Act (COPPA), which restricts how ecommerce and other websites can handle information about children.

 The State of California has passed stricter privacy laws that impact ecommerce providers nationwide if they do business with California residents.
-It gives Californians certain additional rights to know about the personal information a business collects about them, to delete it, opt out of its sale and not be discriminated against if they choose to exercise these rights.
+It gives Californians certain additional rights to know about the personal information a business collects about them, to delete it, opt out of its sale, and not be discriminated against if they choose to exercise these rights.

 Globally, different countries and regions have different ecommerce regulations.
 For instance, 82% of countries (opens in new tab) have laws specifically related to electronic transactions, 56% have relevant consumer protection laws, 66% have privacy laws and 80% have cybercrime laws.
 One important example is the General Data Protection Regulation (GDPR), which regulates how companies protect their customers’ personal data and privacy and restricts how and where they can send or store that information.
 GDPR is in effect throughout the European Union and the European Economic Area.